MLB players, teams talk for 7th day in row, deadline nears

 AP Baseball Writer

 JUPITER, Fla.
-(AP) — Locked-out players and management officials were bargaining for the seventh straight day Sunday, just one day before Major League Baseball’s deadline to salvage March 31 openers and a 162-game schedule.
+(AP) — Locked-out players and management officials were bargaining for the seventh straight day Sunday, holding at least three meetings just one day before Major League Baseball’s deadline to salvage March 31 openers and a 162-game schedule.

 Negotiators narrowed some differences Friday and Saturday.
 But entering the 88th day of the work stoppage they were still far apart on big issues that include luxury tax thresholds and rates, the size of the new bonus pool for pre-arbitration players and minimum salaries.